Ontario Launches Universal Basic Income Pilot

 Even assuming 4,000 single households at 17,000 a year that means 68,000,000 for a single year.
 Even if that 50,000,000 is per year rather than total they're still a minimum of 18,000,000 short if they were targeting single households.

-Good - I hope it catches on (Score:4, Insightful)
+Good - I hope it catches on (Score:3, Insightful)

 I think that countries, states, or whatever geographic boundaries you prefer deciding to do something about massive unemployment/underemployment before chaos ensues is a good plan.
 Society falls apart around 20% unemployment and we're headed towards way more than that.
 I know some people are predicting that another massive shift will happen that allows people to continue to be employed, but I don't see it.
 The first time we didn't have something readily available to take up the slack that automation produced was the early 90s.
 During that time in the US, all the big companies went on a massive downsizing spree, dumping all the low-skilled clerical workers onto unemployment.
 We managed to get through this change, but now the pace of technology change that allows for fewer human workers is getting much faster.
 Now it's not just low-skill work, but mid-level knowledge work as well.
 After being told they'd never amount to anything unless they went to college, millions of corporate employees are going to be out on the street with no way to make money.